kalekundert/bind_dna/notebook/20190604_pick_qpcr_primers/pick_qpcr_primers.rst

 DNase: Pick qPCR primers
 ************************

+.. update:: 2019/12/18

+   I redesigned my plasmids to explicitly include [Subramanian2018]_ PCR primers, so the results of this experiment are no longer relevant.

 I am planning to use qPCR to measure whether or not Zif268-binding can protect a DNA barcode from DNase treatment.
 Ultimately I will want to make this measurement using NGS, but qPCR makes more sense for the initial,